raczben/zynq_flash/README.md

 [zed_bin_full_console.txt][3] is a full log of a flash programming.

 ## Build flash_writer.elf from source
-The flash writer executable have to be re-built for different architectures.
-Here is a small description how to do that:
+The flash writer executable has to be rebuilt for different architectures.
+Here is a small description of how to do that:

   1. Open Xilinx's XSDK.
   2. Create a new Application project.
 Use your own hardware-platform / board-support-package.
-  Choose empty application.
+  Choose the empty application.
 The [zed_bin/system.hdf][4] hardware definition for ZedBoard, so you can use that hdf for ZedBoard flashing.
   3. Copy the three sources: `main.c`, `flahs.c` `flash.h` into your application project's sources.
   4. Refresh or rebuild your project and check the output in the Debug directory.